kojino/kojino.github.io/index.md

 comments: false
 ---

-I am a co-founder at [Robust Intelligence](https://www.robustintelligence.com/).
+I am a co-founder at [Robust Intelligence](https://www.robustintelligence.com/), an AI Security startup.

 I graduated from Harvard College with a joint degree in computer science and statistics.